VS

 Michael McKinson fights out of the southpaw stance, while David Avanesyan is an orthodox fighter.

-McKinson is currently the less experienced professional fighter, having had 9 less fights, and made his debut in 2014, 5 year and 3 months later than Avanesyan, whose first professional fight was in 2009.
-He has fought 38 less professional rounds, 176 to Avanesyan's 214.
+McKinson is currently the less experienced professional fighter, having had 10 fewer fights, and made his debut in 2014, 5 years and 3 months later than Avanesyan, whose first professional fight was in 2009.
+He has fought 43 fewer professional rounds, totaling 176 compared to Avanesyan's 219.

-David Avanesyan is currently ranked number 5 by the WBC, 14 by the IBF and 5 by the RING in the 147lb division.
+David Avanesyan is currently ranked number 14 by the IBF, and 5 by The Ring in the 147lb division.

 McKinson vs Avanesyan form